10 Ways Your Body May Be Attacking Itself

 Alopecia does not discriminate—affecting males and females of all ages and ethnicities.
 Scientists believe that both nature and nurture are at play when it comes to this disease.
 In fact, identical twins, who share all the same genes, only have a 55% of both developing alopecia—highlighting the interplay between genetic predisposition and environmental factors.

-Recommendation: Struggling with a recent diagnosis of alopecia areata?
-Please know that you’re not alone.
+The Remedy Rx: Struggling with a recent diagnosis of alopecia areata?
+Please know that you're not alone.
 Becoming part of a community can really help, find a local support group meeting at naaf.org.

 Someone in your immediate family (parent, child, sibling) have celiac disease?
 There's a 1 in 10 chance of your developing it according to the Celiac Disease Foundation.
 A serious autoimmune disease, the hallmark of celiac disease is the inability to process gluten normally.
 When a person with celiac consumes gluten—a protein found in wheat, rye, barley—their body mounts an immune response that attacks the small intestine.
 Repeated attacks lead to damage of the small fingerlike projections that line the small intestine, known as villi, which are crucial for proper nutrient absorption.